 It has a small bill and supports long wings of about 25-29 cm which help it during flight.
-They are usually 12-14 cm in length, and weigh around 10-19 grams.
-Traditionally, Bank Swallows nest in colonies along the streamside banks of North America, but they can also be found across Europe and Asia.
+They are usually 12-14 cm in length and weigh around 10-19 grams.
+Traditionally, the bank swallows nest in colonies along the streamside banks of North America.
+But they can also be found across Europe and Asia.

 Bank Swallow Habitat